Before even touching down in Athens, we knew that an Athens food tour was at the top of our list of things we wanted to do in the city.

 To fill up on delicious Greek food.

 Spanakopita.
 Greek coffee.
 Loukoumades.
 Gyros.
 Greek salad.
 Yogurt with honey.
 Wine.
 Olive oil.
+Anything with feta.

 Those are just a few of the incredibly tasty things we tried on our Athens food tour, and we adored each and every bite of it!
 On our several-hour-long tour, we tried over a dozen new-to-us foods–and every last one of them was completely delightful.